 In Mormon Kabbalah, we do both; using the Sefirot for growth and as seer stones.
 We grow from Sefirot to Sefirot in Christ’s grace, and seeing the world through spiritual eyes by the power of the Holy Ghost.
 Here we will give a quick over view of each Sefirot and how one may grow their perspective with each as we grow closer to God.

 ”You shall not long for that which you do not have; blessed are the poor in spirit: for theirs is the kingdom of heaven.” –Exodus 20:17, Matthew 5:3

 Associated with: Adonai, Shekinah, Eden

-Herald: Elijah/Sandalphon “companion or co-worker of God;” this is the angel mentioned in Revelation 19:10, and he holds sealing keys of ascension.
+Herald: Elijah/Sandalphon “companion or co-worker of God,” also known as Remiel “thunder of God;” this is the angel mentioned in Revelation 19:10, and he holds sealing keys of ascension.

 Day of Creation: The seventh day.
 On this day, God rested.
 As God rests, he turns the task of creation to us.
 We are given the Word, the power to speak God’s message.
 We invite others to the path, not by force or coercion, but theough peace and our own self correction.

 Malchut, the tenth of the sephirot in the Kabbalistic Tree of Life, sits at the bottom of the Tree.
 This Sefirot represents Eden as a symbol the Bride (the Church, the body of Christ upon the Earth).
 Malchut is the “first lens” of one’s third eye.
 Rather than emanating from God like the other Sefirots, it emanates from us, God’s creation reflecting God’s glory from within us (mankind was created in God’s image).